-The Past Chair serves on the Board for one year with an advisory role (no vote).
+The Past Chair serves on the Board for two years with an advisory role (no vote).

 The General Manager of the ELTR has day to day operational control and supervises the associated staff.
 They are appointed by the Board for a 4-year mandate with possible extension for 4 additional years after-re-election (see section V).

 A representative of the Young Professionals in Transplantation (YPT) Board, nominated by the YPT Committee, regularly attends Board meetings in an advisory role (no vote) to ensure that the future generation of liver transplant professionals has a voice in the ELITA Board.
 The YPT representative supports the Board’s effort to nurture emerging professionals in the field and may contribute to the development of educational and scientific initiatives.